 Saima is from all over the world.
 She was born in Pakistan, but grew up in Abu Dhabi in the United Arab Emirates.
 It was then off to the University of Toronto before arriving in the United States in 2003.
 She has taught math at both the Winsor School and Walnut Hill in Boston, Massachusetts, and she has continued math education through tutoring Lab students and volunteering in Ms. Rochester’s first grade class.
-She is the proud mother of three Lab children (N3, 1st grade, and 4th grade).
+She served as treasurer-elect and then treasurer in 2015-2017, and is back for another term.
+Saima is the proud mother of three Lab children (K, 3rd and 6th grades).

 Patty was born and raised in Panama, where she grew up bilingual and bicultural, playing along the banks of the Panama Canal.
-Patty has three children at Lab: a daughter in eighth grade, a daughter in third grade, and a son in N4.
-They have been a Lab family since 2007.
+Patty has three children at Lab: a daughter in ninth grade, a daughter in fourth grade, and a son in K. They have been a Lab family since 2006.
 Patty has been a room parent, tour guide, helped with Connections, and is a founding member of LASO (Latin American Spanish Organization), as well as a member of the Parents Multilingual working group.
-This is her fourth year serving on the PA Board.
-Patty is a co-chair for the Mad Hatters, a children’s improv storytelling troupe that performs throughout Chicago, promoting reading and children’s literacy.
-She and her husband Andrew also serve as Resident Masters for Burton-Judson Courts, a dorm for undergraduates at the University of Chicago–this is their 15th year presiding over dorms and houses at the university.
-Patty enjoys yoga, Zumba, running marathons, and fantasizing about throwing caution to the wind and running off to East Africa to finish the field work in anthropology she started many years ago.
-In the meantime, she is content to help maintain the PA website, and harass the other board members for e-news items, mini-bios, and photos.
+This is her fifth year serving on the PA Board.
+Patty is a co-chair of the Mad Hatters, a children’s improv storytelling troupe that performs throughout Chicago, promoting reading and children’s literacy.
+She and her husband Andrew serve as Resident Masters for Burton-Judson Courts, a dorm for undergraduates at the University of Chicago–this is their 16th year presiding over dorms and houses at the university.

 High School Council

-Mariana and her husband, Paul, have three boys at Lab.
-Mariana has been an avid volunteer at Lab for many years in various capacities.
-She has been a room parent, a volunteer at Rites of May and other festivals, a Connections Co-chair, as well as a founding member of the parents group LASO (Latin American Spanish Organization).
+Mariana and her husband, Paul, have three high school sons, two of them at Lab.
+Mariana has been an avid volunteer at Lab for many years.
+She has been a room parent, a volunteer at Rites of May and other festivals, a Connections Co-Chair, as well as a founding member of the parents group LASO (Latin American Spanish Organization).
 Mariana is also a trustee board member of High Jump, an organization working to expand the accessibility of our academic enrichment program to talented and motivated middle school students with limited family income.
 In her free time, Mariana enjoys playing tennis, and gardening.